-...
-A mounted officer pointed out to General Gallifet a man and a woman for some particular offence.
-The woman, rushing out of the ranks threw herself on her knees, and with outstretched arms, protested her innocence in passionate terms.
-The General waited for a pause, and then with the most impassable face and unmoved demeanour said: 'Madame, I have visited every theatre in Paris, your acting will have no effect on me' ...
-It was not a good thing on that day to be noticeably taller, dirtier, cleaner, older, or uglier than one's neighbours.
-One individual in particular struck me as probably owing his speedy release from the ills of this world to his having a broken nose...
+". .
+A mounted officer pointed out to General Gallifet a man and a woman for some particular offense.
+The woman, rushing out of the ranks threw herself on her knees, and with outstretched arms, protested her innocense in passionate terms.
+The General waited for a pause, and then with the most impassable face and unmoved demeanor said: 'Madame, I have visited every theatre in Paris, your acting will have no effect on me'.

+. . .
+It was not a good thing on that day to be noticeably taller, dirtier, cleaner, older, or uglier than one's neighbors.
+One individual in particular struck me as probably owing his speedy release from the ills of this world to his having a broken nose. . .
 Over a hundred being thus chosen, a firing party told off, and the column resumed its march, leaving them behind.
-A few minutes afterwards a drooping fire in our rear commenced, and continued for over a quarter of an hour.
-It was the execution of these summarily-convicted wretches.
+A few minutes afterwards a drooping fire in our rear commenced, and continued for over a quarter of 'an hour.
+It was the execution of these summarily-convicted wretches." \

 Not all died the death of heroes.
 Some bought their worthless hides with their own shame.
 At the trials Urbain, who proposed the decree on hostages, grovelled before the court and denounced the "crimes of the Commune."
-Jourde, the delegate for Finances, servilely apologised for the relations of the Commune with the Bank of France.
-Rastoul announced that his protest against the Commune's murders and crimes exceeded that of the Versaillais.
+Jourde, the delegate for Finances, servilely apologized for the relations of the Commune with the Bank of France.
+Rastoul announced that his protest against the Commune's murders and crimes exceeded that of the Versaillese.
 Courbet, the painter of delicate pastorals, declared that he had voted for the demolition of the Vendome column only on aesthetic grounds (!) and repudiated the work of the Commune.
+The shameless drunkard Lullier, the first Communard general, boasted that he was in the pay of Versailles.